mikatuo/vscode-defold-buddy/README.md

-# Defold IDE (Integrated Development Environment)
+# Defold Buddy

-Tools for Defold to make your life easier and coding experience in Lua nicer.
+Tools for Defold to make your life a bit easier and coding experience in Lua nicer.

 ## Features